n42n/n3n/doc/ManagementAPI.md

 readable API include an authentication component.

 Currently, the only authentication is a simple password that the client must provide.
-It defaults to 'n3n' and can manually be set through the command line parameter `--management-password <pw>` – for edge as well as for supernode.
+It defaults to 'n3n' and can ehter be set in the config file or manually on the command line with `-Omanagement.password=$pw`